Stella-IT/XenGarden/CONTRIBUTING.md

 ### Black Formatter
 We use Black Formatter to format the code.
 The properly formatted code is necessary before your code being merged.
-This can be triggered via `./scripts/format.sh` and `./scripts/format-imports.sh`